 Toronto Pearson has two cargo areas: Cargo West Facilities and Cargo Area 5.
 For more information and the map to our cargo areas please visit our Cargo Services page.

 If you are shipping items by air, or are expecting a shipment please contact the airline and/or freight forwarder located at either facility.

-Terminal 1 offers children’s play areas, which can be found at Departure Lounge D24 as well as Aisle Q.
+Terminal 1 offers children’s play areas, which can be found at Departure Lounge D24 as well as in Lounge 15.